 In other words, living religiously is not good enough in this life.
 We have to develop a personal relationship with God and Christ while here and that requires revelation and inspiration.

-Now rather that focus all sorts of energy on how we all can get better at receiving answers to hard questions about women directly from God, the ZD folks like to occasionally spend time griping about the so-called sexist language of our scriptures and liturgy.
+Now rather than focus all sorts of energy on how we all can get better at receiving answers to hard questions about women directly from God, the ZD folks like to occasionally spend time griping about the so-called sexist language of our scriptures and liturgy.
 But what makes any of us feel certain that our scriptures and liturgy are anything more than pure fiction to begin with?
 What makes any of us even deeply believe there is a God?
 Answer: personal revelations on these subjects.
 How can any of us know if we are being taught truth in General Conference or in Sunday School or anywhere else?
 Only through personal revelation.
 And of course personal revelation usually comes to us in the form of inspiration from the still, small voice of the Holy Ghost.

 So of course personal revelation is the ultimate trump card.
 If Joseph Smith didn’t treat it as such he would have just become a good Methodist rather that the prophet of the restoration.
 How many converts would this church have if personal revelation wasn’t the ultimate epistemological trump card?
-Very few I imagine because people usually only join us weird Mormons after God himself has made it clear to them through his Holy Spirit that he wants them to join us.
+Very few, I imagine, because people usually only join us weird Mormons after God himself has made it clear to them through his Holy Spirit that he wants them to join us.

 Yeah, yeah — I know our inspiration can be vague and confusing at times.
 But we can get more revelation/inspiration and thus more clarity every single day of our lives.
 When we take the sacrament weekly what is God’s promise to us if we keep our covenants and always remember Jesus?
 That we can always have his spirit to be with us.
 If we don’t have that spirit with us then we are largely wasting our Mormonism in my mind.